Shadow-250/cs50_project0/README.md

 **interests.html**

-- Contains two unordered lists with links to sites related to the topic;
+- Contains two unordered lists with a few links to sites related to each topic;
-- Each links opens up on a new tab
+- Each links opens up on a new tab;
-- Contains one image for each topic using `div` classes `col-4` and `col-8`
+- Contains one image for each topic using `div` Bootstrap classes `col-4` and `col-8`

 **records.html**

-- Contains a table using Bootstrap's `table` `table-striped` and `thead-dark` according to the colors of the website;
+- Contains a table using Bootstrap's `table` `table-striped` and `thead-dark` with colors according to the website theme;

 **gear.html**